amishra138/EmployeeManagement/README.md

-# EmployeeManagement
+# Employee Management
-Simple CRUD operation using Entity Framework Core - In Memory DB.
-Followed Domain Driven Design Pattern.
+This is a sample application to use Entity Framework - In Memory DB.
+Below are the used library details:

+* Swagger - For API Documentation
+* .Net Inbuilt Dependency Injection
+* CQRS Pattern using Mediator pattern (used MediatR library)
+* Repository Pattern
+* Domain Driven Design

+Note - To use this sample app, download or clone from the url and just build the solution.
+Run this application and you will see swagger doc.

+Suggestions are always welcome!